 Over 2,000 landfills are currently open in the United States, making our country an uglier place.
 And although they’re often camouflaged fairly well, the negative issues that accompany landfills remain.

-Underneath the makeup that’s been plastered on landfills, lies toxins, greenhouse gases, and leachate – all of which present concerning threats to our planet.
+Underneath the makeup that’s been plastered on landfills lay toxins, greenhouse gases, and leachate – all of which present concerning threats to our planet.
 If we want to leave this planet for our future generations, it’s critical that we have a proactive recycling plan in place – whether that’s in the office, in your community, or in your home.

-Because of this, I wanted to focus on some key statistics that will allow you to think differently about the current way our population is disposing of its trash and the current problems that lie within its current practices.
+Because of this, I wanted to focus on some key landfill statistics that will allow you to think differently about the current way our population disposes of its trash and the current problems that lie within its current practices.
 These 50 landfill facts on trash and recycling will prove the severity of the problems that lie within our current approach to trash.

-1. Only about one-tenth of all solid waste in the United States gets recycled.
+1. Nine-tenths of all solid waste in the United States does not get recycled.